- Home >

 Here are a few things to consider before purchasing an industrial property that has/had wastewater operations:

-- Is it clear (either via public record or seller-provided documentation) exactly what potential contaminants were treated, stored or disposed onsite?
+- Is it clear (either via public record or seller-provided documentation) exactly what potential contaminants were treated, stored, or disposed of onsite?
 Were they biological?
 Chemical?

 - Was/is the wastewater stored on-site or was it moved to a separate facility for treatment?
 Does wastewater remain on-site?
 How the wastewater was conveyed (i.e. pipe system, trucks, etc.)?

-- To what extent, if any, has the wastewater contaminated the property’s soil, groundwater and/or surface water?
+- To what extent, if any, has the wastewater contaminated the property’s soil, groundwater, and/or surface water?
 In most states, governments require responsible parties to clean up residual contamination, even if previously undisclosed.
-Most states offer incentives for buyers or sellers willing to take on a Brownfield redevelopment.
+Most states offer incentives for buyers or sellers willing to take on brownfield redevelopment.